jkwchui/chem-jon-hk/docs/chem/IA/critique-ex.md

 ----

-See my comments on Elephant's draft [here](https://docs.google.com/document/d/1le_DWIsYlC3lVMYrKmwgYzQ1lCWy6hrtyn45EnsVBL8/edit?usp=sharing).
-A Word version of the Exploration with comments can be downloaded [here](./ElephantIACritique_comments.docx).
+See my comments on Elephant's draft [in a Google Doc here](https://docs.google.com/document/d/1le_DWIsYlC3lVMYrKmwgYzQ1lCWy6hrtyn45EnsVBL8/edit?usp=sharing).
+A Word version of the Exploration with comments can be downloaded [here](/resources/IA/exploration-critique/ElephantIACritique_comments.docx).